 You will attend a weekly REU lunch seminar where you will hear scientific presentations by different faculty, learn about graduate school and scientific careers, and practice and critique poster and platform presentations.
 At the beginning of the program, you will attend a lab safety training session, a responsible conduct of research (RCR) symposium, take workshops on citation software and database management and learn about applying to graduate school.

 - WILL THERE BE EXTRACURRICULAR ACTIVITIES?

 The program starts with a welcome dinner for participants, faculty and mentors.
-Through the Summer session program, the Cornell campus has a large number of free, exciting performances and lectures.
+Peer mentors (current graduate students) host activities every weekend that allow you to explore Ithaca and its surrounding areas.
+Through the summer session program, the Cornell campus has a large number of free, exciting performances and lectures.
 The Finger Lakes region of New York has an abundance of local stages, bookstores and museums, so there’s plenty to do when you want to go off campus, or when your family and friends come to visit (visitithaca.com).
-Your west campus housing is close to Collegetown, where there are many restaurants and cafes as well as access to the Cascadilla Gorge trail which leads to the Ithaca Commons.
+Nearby Collegetown has many restaurants and cafes as well as access to the Cascadilla Gorge trail which leads to the Ithaca Commons.
 The Ithaca Commons is home to many community events throughout the summer.
 Ithaca is pedestrian friendly and public transportation is readily available.
 The office of Engineering Diversity Programs, home to the LSAMP summer REU program, sponsors two optional self-paid day trips to Niagara Falls and New York City.